sofa-framework/doc/components/collision/detection/algorithm/collisionpipeline.md

 	<tr>
 		<td>tags</td>
 		<td>
-list of the subsets the objet belongs to
+list of the subsets the object belongs to
 		</td>
 		<td></td>
 	</tr>